mrlux/flickrGal/README.md

 # Usage

 To get going with flickrGal, set `flickrApiKey`, `flickrApiSecret`, and `flickrUserId` in flickrgal.js to the values obtained by requesting your flickr api key.
-See <a href="https://www.flickr.com/services/apps/create" target="_blank">flickr's instructions</a> for info on how to request that.
+See [flickr's instructions](https://www.flickr.com/services/apps/create){:target="_blank"} for info on how to request that.

 ``` javascript
 var flickrApiKey = '35ca9893a15649318240594ad7dd98e7'; // Change to your flickr api key